pactus-project/PIPs/PIPs/pip-28.md

 ## Abstract

-PIP-28 proposes a protocol change to prevent validators from shutting down their nodes while actively serving in a committee.
-This measure aims to ensure continuous network stability and reliability by maintaining the availability of validators during critical periods.
-By disallowing node shutdowns for active committee members, the proposal seeks to mitigate potential disruptions and enhance the robustness of the Pactus blockchain consensus mechanism.
+PIP-28 proposes to enhance Pactus blockchain stability by preventing active committee validators from shutting down their nodes.

 ## Motivation